edwardhotchkiss/short/README.md

 # Short [![Build Status](https://secure.travis-ci.org/edwardhotchkiss/short.png)](http://travis-ci.org/edwardhotchkiss/short)

-> NodeJS URL Shortener backed by MongooseJS w/ Complete Example Site
+> NodeJS URL Shortener backed by MongooseJS w/ Examples

-Notes on 1.0.0+
+Notes migrating to 1.0.0+
 ===============

   NOTE: If you've used any version of Short before 1.0.0, please note the new API.
 This is a finalized API & with the previous API structure being incompatible with Short 1.0.0+